ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 - The first member of the array represents the top of the call stack.

 ## Null Safety
 Ballerina provides strict null safety compared to Java with optional types.
 The Java null reference can be assigned to any reference type.
-However, in Ballerina, you cannot assign the nil value to a variable unless the variable’s type is an optional type.
+However, in Ballerina, you cannot assign the nil value to a variable unless the variable’s type is optional.

-As explained above, Ballerina handle values cannot be created in Ballerina code.
+As explained above, Ballerina handle values cannot be created in the Ballerina code.
 They are created and returned by foreign functions and a variable of the handle type refers to a Java reference value.
 Since Java null is also a valid reference value, this variable can refer to a Java null value.

 Let’s look at an example that deals with Java null.
 The following code uses the `peek` method in the `ArrayDeque` class. `Peek` retrieves but does not remove the head of the queue or returns null if the queue is empty.